-(c) Change in Control Period.
-"Change in Control Period" means the twelve (12) month period of time commencing upon a Change in Control.

-(d) Covered Termination.
+- (c) Change in Control Period.
+"Change in Control Period" means the twelve (12) month period of time commencing upon a Change in Control. - (d) Covered Termination.
 "Covered Termination" means the termination of Executive's employment by Broadcom other than for Cause, by Executive for Good Reason, or because of Executive's death or permanent disability, in each case, to the extent necessary, that constitutes a "Separation from Service" (as defined below).

-(e) Good Reason.
-"Good Reason" means any of the following: (A) a material reduction in Executive's salary (other than as part of a broad salary reduction program instituted because Broadcom is in financial distress); (B) a substantial reduction in Executive's duties and responsibilities; (C) the elimination or reduction of Executive's eligibility to participate in Broadcom's benefit programs that is inconsistent with the eligibility of executive employees of Broadcom to participate therein; (D) Broadcom informs Executive's primary workplace as of such date; (E) Broadcom's material breach of this Agreement that is not cured within sixty (60) days written notice thereof; and (F) any serious chronic mental or physical illness of Executive's duties at Broadcom; provided, that at Broadcom's request Executive shall provide Broadcom with a written physician's statement confirming the existence of such mental or physical illness.
-Notwithstanding the foregoing, Executive shall not be deemed to have "Good Reason" under this Agreement unless Executive provides written notice to Broadcom of the event or condition giving rise to Good Reason within ninety (90) days after its initial occurrence, such event or condition continues to exist on the thirtieth (30th) day following Broadcom's receipt of such notice (the "Cure Period") and Executive's resignation is effective within sixty (60) days following the end of the Cure Period.

-- (f) Termination Date.
-"Termination Date" means the date Executive experiences a Covered Termination. - 9.
-Successors.
+- (e) Good Reason.
+"Good Reason" means any of the following: (A) a material reduction in Executive's salary (other than as part of a broad salary reduction program instituted because Broadcom is in financial distress); (B) a substantial reduction in Executive's duties and responsibilities; (C) the elimination or reduction of Executive's eligibility to participate in Broadcom's benefit programs that is inconsistent with the eligibility of executive employees of Broadcom to participate therein; (D) Broadcom informs Executive of its intention to transfer Executive's primary workplace to a location that is more than 50 miles from the location of Executive's primary workplace as of such date; (E) Broadcom's material breach of this Agreement that is not cured within sixty (60) days written notice thereof; and (F) any serious chronic mental or physical illness of Executive or a member of Executive's family that requires Executive to terminate Executive's employment because of substantial interference with Executive's duties at Broadcom; provided, that at Broadcom's request Executive shall provide Broadcom with a written physician's statement confirming the existence of such mental or physical illness.
+Notwithstanding the foregoing, Executive shall not be deemed to have "Good Reason" under this Agreement unless Executive provides written notice to Broadcom of the event or condition giving rise to Good Reason within ninety (90) days after its initial occurrence, such event or condition continues to exist on the thirtieth (30th) day following Broadcom's receipt of such notice (the "Cure Period") and Executive's resignation is effective within sixty (60) days following the end of the Cure Period. - (f) Termination Date.
+"Termination Date" means the date Executive experiences a Covered Termination.

+9. Successors.